The Best Doughnut Shops in Every State

 A century-old oven and memorized family recipes put a special touch on every doughnut at Hinkley Bakery.
 Crowds flock for the family-owned shop’s chocolate crescents, along with a wide selection of fritters, glazes and doughnut holes.

 Sarah Jane’s Bakery Northeast, Minneapolis

 This bakery would make Grandma proud with its homey atmosphere and amazing flavors.
 One of their specialties is pączki, a traditional Polish pastry made from rich dough with a hint of alcohol that helps prevent the oil from seeping in.

 By using potato flour, this bakery creates light, airy doughnuts that are fluffier than a cloud.
 The Tatonut also whisp up the cakey variety, such as iced king doughnuts with sparkling colored sugar.
 (Fan of lightweight treats?
 Try our feather-light doughnut recipe.)

 Quirky and wonderful, Hurts stands out with its selection of creative specialty flavors ranging from Cotton Candy to S’mores to Cookie Monster and more.

 Along with their elaborately decorated wedding cakes, this family-owned bakery makes a mean doughnut.
 Gooey chocolate covers their old-fashioned offerings, and their bite-sized doughnut holes are pure cakey goodness.

-Check out this shop’s traditional doughnuts and croissant-doughnut hybrids, which are topped with colorful icing and sprinkles that rival the Las Vegas Strip.
+Check out Pinkbox’s traditional doughnuts and croissant-doughnut hybrids, which are topped with colorful icing and sprinkles that rival the Las Vegas Strip.
 Big appetite?
 Try their hand-sized fritters.

 Broad Street Dough Co., Oakhurst